eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Working with Big Data, ML, AI.
 Keras, TensorFlow, Python, Redshift, S3, Spark, Random Forests and Vowpal Wabbit
 + Strong hands-on experience with at least one of the main stream deep learning frameworks such ***TensorFlow, PyTorch, BLVC Caffe, Theano***
 + skill set:
+	- You will be responsible for the training, the validation and the deployment of state-of-the-art speaker validation systems based on the most recent machine learning techniques.
+Since our speaker verification system must run locally on resource-constrained hardware, you will be faced with the challenging task of minimizing the system footprint while retaining high performance in both noisy and far field conditions.
+Additionally, you will work closely with the embedded software team to continuously improve optimization and inference strategies to contrast the prevailing cloud computing paradigm.
+	- Experience in development, validation and implementation of deep learning models in either the acoustic or visual domains.
+	- Experience with one or more general purpose programming languages (C++, Python etc) and with version control.
+	- Knowledge of deep learning framework (TensorFlow or PyTorch)
+	- MS / PhD in Computer Science or related technical field.
+	- 2+ years of experience in deployment of machine learning models in production.
+	- Ability to formalize, analyze and solve complex problems.
+	- Excellent verbal and written communications skills in English.
+	- Experience with face, speaker or landmark recognition
+	- Experience in deploying machine learning for embedded systems
+	- Previous experience working on verification or authentication tasks
+	- Track record of published papers in peer-reviewed journals or conferences
+	- Knowledge of Rust and/or Docker
++ skill set:
+	- Every day, SmartNews analyzes millions of URLs to deliver the top articles that matter in near-real time to millions of users around the world.
+Our News Ranking team, along with our AI Foundation team, works on a range of recommendation and optimization problems, e.g. news feed ranking, push recommendation, search ranking/discovery, collaborative filtering, personalized recommendation, diversification to deliver the world's quality information to the people who need it.
+	- Responsibilities: This is a hybrid of system engineering and machine learning role:
+		* Propose machine learning initiatives to fuel our business growth, build end to end machine learning framework/solution to improve our KPI/metrics
+		* Write server-side production code for applications that are robust and efficient
+		* Develop machine learning algorithms, combining with rule-based optimization to deliver improvement in product metrics
+		* Build recommendation and ranking algorithms for news articles
+		* Develop toolings to make ML engineers to be more productive
+		* Lead medium/large sized projects to improve news ranking
+	- Minimum Qualifications
+		* 3+ years of experience in designing and implementing machine learning algorithms, and applying them to real world problems
+		* Solid Machine Learning background and deep understanding of certain domain of machine learning techniques, especially in natural language processing, recommendation systems, computer visions
+		* Strong software development skills with proven record of shipping changes to production that improved product metrics with machine learning technologies
+		* Able to have deep end-to-end understanding of sophisticated ranking systems and can proactively detect problems and make improvement suggestions
+		* Good written and spoken communication skills, can work across functional teams
+		* Expert coding abilities in multiple programming languages (e.g. Java, C++, Python, Scala)
+		* MS or BS in computer science, mathematics, physics or other quantitative fields
+	- Preferred Qualifications
+		* Experience with cloud based architecture (e.g. Amazon Web Services)
+		* Strong interest in news media and our mission
++ skill set:
+	- Develop highly scalable machine learning models to solve problems such as image/video classification, image/video content understanding and recommendation
+	- Develop in-house machine learning tools and pipelines to support fast experimentation of machine learning models
+	- Work with other engineers to identify and solve machine learning problems
+	- Minimum Qualifications
+		* Experience in one or more of the following areas: deep learning, computer vision, recommendation systems, and data mining
+		* Experience with machine learning frameworks such as TensorFlow, PyTorch or MXNet
+		* Expert knowledge in C/C++ and Python
+	- Preferred Qualifications
+		* MS degree in Computer Science or related quantitative field with 3+ years of machine learning related work or research, or PhD degree in Computer Science or related quantitative field
+		* Industry experience with developing and deploying machine learning models in production
+		* Contributions to research communities/efforts, including publishing papers in machine learning (AAAI, ICLR, NeurIPS, ICML, KDD, CVPR)
++ skill set:
+	- Develop highly scalable tools leveraging machine learning models to solve problems such as classification, clustering, topic modeling, natural language processing and recommendation
+	- Develop in-house machine learning tools and pipelines to support fast experimentation of machine learning models
+	- Work with other engineers to identify and solve machine learning problems
+	- Minimum Qualifications
+		* Experience in one or more of the following areas: machine learning, data mining, computer vision, and natural language processing
+		* Experience with machine learning frameworks such as TensorFlow, PyTorch or MXNet
+		* Expert knowledge in C/C++ and Python
+	- Preferred Qualifications
+		* MS degree in Computer Science or related quantitative field with 3+ years of machine learning related work or research, or PhD degree in Computer Science or related quantitative field
+		* Industry experience with developing and deploying machine learning models in production
+		* Contributions to research communities/efforts, including publishing papers in machine learning (AAAI, ICLR, NeurIPS, ICML, KDD, CVPR)
++ skill set:
+	- Immuta's Data Platform
+	- Python, Pandas, PySpark
+	- Various Machine Learning Frameworks
+	- Snowflake
+	- Databricks
++ skill set:
+	- Responsibilities
+		* Responsible to set technical direction of most impactful areas of news ranking team and drive its major projects as tech lead
+		* Able to work across product and platform teams to orchestrate large scope projects that significantly improve news ranking and achieve key engagement KPIs
+		* Design and develop frameworks to make ranking engineers of news ranking team to be productive
+		* Lead design and implementation of machine learning algorithms, combining with rule-based optimization to deliver significant improvement in product metrics
+	- Minimum Qualifications
+		* 6+ years of experience in designing and implementing machine learning algorithms, and applying them to real world problems
+		* Solid Machine Learning background and deep understanding of certain domain of machine learning techniques, especially in natural language processing, recommendation systems or computer visions
+		* Have proven track record of hands-on design and coding experience in building and deploying multi-tier recommendation systems at scale
+		* Able to have deep end-to-end understanding of sophisticated ranking systems and can proactively detect problems and make/implement improvement suggestions
+		* Able to distill and solve hardest problems of news ranking team in expertise areas
+		* Good written and spoken communication skills, can work across functional teams
+		* Expert coding abilities in multiple programming languages (e.g. Java, C++, Python, Scala)
+		* MS or BS in computer science, mathematics, physics or other quantitative fields
+	- Preferred Qualifications
+		* Strong interest in news media and our mission
+		* Experience with news ranking
++ skill set:
 	- Building descriptive or predictive models using Python, PySpark, Spark ML, Scala
 	- Building and deploying models in a Big Data environment; comfort with using Hive, MapReduce, Kafka, Spark Streaming, Spark SQL, JavaScript, Sqoop to run data processing tasks
 	- Building AI/ML models using techniques such as Regressions, Random Forest, Gradient boosting, neural networks, such as ANN/CNN, Hidden Markov, NLP, SVM, Bayesian techniques, etc.